sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

 ### Business Case

-Moving to the digital age requires improving IT’s responsiveness and promoting a shared accountability with ESDSC ESDC stakeholders on the use of technology.
+Moving to the digital age requires improving IT's responsiveness and promoting a shared accountability with ESDC stakeholders on the use of technology.

-To improve IT’s responsiveness, we must find ways to reduce risks associated with its useit.
+To improve IT's responsiveness, we must find ways to reduce risks associated with its use.
 This strategy proposes moving ESDC to the point where same day software deployments are possible and a common practice.
 The benefits to frequent small deployments, using automated methods, are expected to reduce risk, reduce technical debt, increase client satisfaction, and increase overall confidence in the department and its staff.

-This strategy’s goal is to provide ESDC project sponsors with a choice, at project conception, to select between two IT Solution Delivery Model:
+This strategy's goal is to provide ESDC project sponsors with a choice, at project conception, to select between two IT Solution Delivery Model:

 - the conventional delivery model (status quo)
 - this alternate IT Solution Delivery Model